Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Experiments

 To evaluate the scaling behavior of \Ours, we conduct experiments using models with 1.5B, 3B, and 7B parameters on TSF tasks.
 As shown in Figure~\ref{fig:compare}(d), forecasting performance consistently improves with increasing model size.
 The 1.5B model achieves reasonable results on simple datasets but struggles with complex temporal patterns.
-In contrast, the 3B model demonstrates significantly better accuracy and generalization, while the 7B model achieves the best overall performance, particularly in capturing long-term dependencies and handling out-of-distribution scenarios.
-These results indicate that larger models can substantially enhance temporal reasoning capabilities.
+In contrast, the 3B model demonstrates significantly better accuracy and generalization, suggesting that moderate scaling already brings noticeable gains in temporal modeling.
+The 7B model achieves the best overall performance, particularly in capturing long-term dependencies and handling out-of-distribution scenarios.
+These results indicate that larger models can substantially enhance temporal reasoning capabilities and that \Ours can effectively benefit from stronger backbone models.